The Most Expensive Gaming Keyboard in the World 2022

 13. Backlit keyboard

-The ambient light from the keyboard makes it easy to type even in dim or dimly lit areas, and can even deliver a surprising wow factor.
+The ambient light from the keyboard makes it easy to type even in dim or dimly lit areas and delivers a surprising wow factor.

 Comparing the various keyboards, you can see three main types of keyboards depending on their size and features.

-1. Standard Keyboard: The standard keyboard feature is that it comes with approximately 3/4 in the center with a minimum trip of 0.150.
+1. Standard Keyboard: The standard keyboard feature has approximately 3/4 in the centre with a minimum trip of 0.150.

-2. Flexible keyboard: There is a special type of material inside the flexible keyboard, which is made of silicone and other soft polymers.
-It can be bent anywhere you want, and it’s unique in that it’s sturdy and waterproof.
+2. Flexible keyboard: A special material inside the flexible keyboard is made of silicone and other soft polymers.
+It can be bent anywhere you want and is unique because it’s sturdy and waterproof.

-3. Laptop sized keyboard: Laptop sized keyboard is known as another very simple and commonly used keyboard.
-A laptop-sized keyboard is known as another very simple and commonly used keyboard.
+3. Laptop-sized keyboard: Laptop laptop-sized keyboard is another very simple and commonly used keyboard.
+A laptop-sized keyboard is another very simple and widely used keyboard.

 When it comes to keyboards, there are two main types: